One of the greatest perfumers in the world, a Master Perfumer. Jean Claude Ellena.

 I found really interesting how he answered one question coming from the public: a lady asked him is there a perfume that he admires, and wishes he had made.

-Ellena said that when he was young, there were a few perfumes he loved so much that he wished he had signed them, like Edmond Roudnitska‘s Diorissimo, later on he loved Fiji…but with time, this changed.
+Ellena said that when he was young, there were a few perfumes he loved so much that he wished he had signed them, like Edmond Roudnitska‘s Diorissimo, later on, he loved Fiji…but with time, this changed.

 Not the appreciation of these perfumes, but the feeling…of love.

-This moment made me somehow sad: I would never want to lose love for perfumes, the moments of falling in love with fragrances, the pure joy.
+This made me somehow sad: I would never want to lose love for perfumes, moments of falling in love with fragrances, the pure joy.
 Again, is being this brilliant a blessing, or a curse?
 Or is it merely an “insider’s” thing…I wonder.

 After this session finished, I went to the exhibition room and smeared some perfume on my wrists: on one hand In Love Again (YSL), and on the other hand the new Rose&Cuir (Frederic Malle).
-I fell in love with it, thank you Maestro!
+I fell in love with it.
+Thank you, Maestro.

 A “Rose” where there’s no rose, “Cuir” where there’s no leather, and yet you feel both, intensely, a grand illusion, an ultimate seduction.
 Signed by Master Perfumer, Jean Claude Ellena.